ai4colonoscopy/PraNet-V2/README.md

     └── PVT-V1.pth
 ```

-Next, don’t forget to fill in the model path and segmentation result save path as guided by the **TODO markers**.
+Next, don’t forget to fill in the model path and segmentation result save path as guided by the **TODO markers** in `MyTest.py`.
 Once done, run the following command:

 ```bash
 cd ./binary